OwnReviewCompany/OwnReview-Privacy-Policy/Readme.md

 - When legally required, we will report to relevant authorities

 (3) Child Safety Contact

 For concerns or reports related to CSAE, please contact us through the in-app inquiry form.

 This service utilizes AI image analysis technology to automatically detect inappropriate content and protect children's safety.
 We take all user reports seriously and respond promptly and appropriately.

-#### 14. Establishment and Revision Date of the Privacy Policy
+#### 13. Establishment and Revision Date of the Privacy Policy

 Established: March 5, 2025
-Revised: April 4, 2025
+Revised: May 2, 2025